 Looking for more information?
 Here’s everything you should need.

 Coal phase-out by 2030 could cut utility losses by €22 billion LONDON, December 8 - More than half of...Read More

-The report was carried in over 140 titles worldwide with important pick-up in Germany, including a financial daily, and outlets in Poland.
+Press highlights from the 140 titles worldwide that covered the report, including important pick-up in Germany, and outlets in Poland.

 In this report, we look at how a scenario for the EU28 that is compliant with limiting the rise in global warming to below 2°C might affect the valuation of coal-fired power plants.